 DBPs are a category of emerging contaminants that form when chlorine-based disinfectants react with naturally-occurring organic matter.
 Because Dallas disinfects its water with chlorine to protect against waterborne illness, it's no surprise that disinfection byproducts are present in the water.
 Although regulation for these chemicals is loose, and the toxicology is not yet well-understood, EPA has acknowledged that some disinfection byproducts are associated with an increased risk of bladder cancer, as well as kidney, liver, and central nervous system problems.

 Chlorine In Dallas Tap Water

-Like most other large municipalities in the U.S., Dallas injects its water with chlorine to protect against waterborne illness.
+Like most other large municipalities in the U.S., Dallas' water is injected with chlorine to protect against waterborne illness.
 While not typically considered to be harmful on its own, Hydroviv's Dallas users rave about how much better their water tastes when they use a properly designed water filter.